null

 CHECK THE FLOOR

-If your machine is causing your whole floor to shake, then you'll need to learn how to soundproof a floor and not your washer or dryer.
+If your machine is causing your whole floor to shake, then you need to soundproof the floor and not your washer or dryer.
 Check to see if the floor near your machine bows or shakes when you walk across it.
 This instability will be made worse by a shaking machine, which will lead to more noise.
 If you’re unable to reinforce the floor itself, add a rigid sheet of plywood underneath your washer and dryer.
 This will create added stability.
 It won’t really stop vibrations, but it can help with noise from the floor shaking.

 STACKED MACHINES